The Trump trade looks dead

-For real-time odds on the stock market’s faith in President Donald Trump, look no further than recent weakness in industries most closely tied to his proposed policies: banks, builders, and retailers.
+NEW YORK CITY — For real-time odds on the stock market’s faith in US President Donald Trump, look no further than recent weakness in American industries most closely tied to his proposed policies — banks, builders, and retailers.

-We’re nearly 100 days into Trump’s presidency, and the campaign promises of infrastructure spending, tighter restrictions on trade, and lower taxes have yet to materialise.
+We’re nearly 100 days into Trump’s presidency, and the campaign promises of lower taxes, infrastructure spending, and tighter restrictions on trade have yet to materialise.

 The defeat on healthcare has led investors to worry that Trump’s dealmaking may not be enough to advance his policies through Congress.